Shakts/test-react-native/README.md

 # Installation Guide

-This app is using React Navigation library (https://reactnavigation.org) the handle the navigation.
+This app is using the React Navigation library (https://reactnavigation.org) to handle navigations.
 Before running the app, you will need to perform these steps :
 1. After checking out the master branch, cd to GithubCommits directory
 2. Run the following commands in order :
 ```sh